This post may contain affiliate links. Please read my disclosure for more information.

 Saving money is crucial, and even on a low salary, you can save money if you make it a priority.

 Don’t get caught up with the numbers.
-Saving something is preferable to saving nothing.
+Saving something from your salary is preferable to saving nothing.
 Establish the practice of saving, then increase your savings when you have the opportunity.

 When $15 an Hour Is not enough